 Why is this important?
 Because hormones are chemical couriers that assist the body’s organs in communicating with each other.

 Without this constant interplay, the body’s balance, or homeostasis, can be knocked out of whack.

 These hormones control metabolism, blood pressure, growth, individual functions of the sex organs and pain relief.

 This is Important for a Variety of Reasons

 These hormones are the key to maintaining the body’s internal environment.
 Temperature, water, salt, oxygen, calcium, protein, sugar, fat — all of these need to be kept at constant levels.
 This complex interplay goes on continually, and without it, our systems would go haywire.

 Remember, the body is in a constant state of change.
-Every function from blood pressure, temperature and heart beat all respond to the ever-changing environment (both external and internal) to maintain homeostasis.
-The glands of the body, including the pituitary, are involved in a continual circuit.
+Every function from blood pressure, temperature, and heartbeat all respond to the ever-changing environment (both external and internal) to maintain homeostasis.
+The glands of the body, including the pituitary, are involved in a continuous circuit.

 Here’s an Example

 The hypothalamus tracks the hormonal levels in all of the various glands.

 These released hormones then travel to the pituitary and are targeted to the area where they’re needed.